saleem-yousaf/cloud-landing-zones/README.md

 * Your audit evidence source
 * Your incident investigation foundation

-If it’s built wrong, everything on top of it is at risk.
+If it's designed insecurely, it will be built insecurely, everything on top of it is at risk.

 ---
 ## 🏢 Example use case